jonathanhammond/Circular-Image-Scroller/README.md

 Continuous circular image scrolling example for Quartz Composer and Origami http://origami.facebook.com

-My first full day working with Facebooks additions to Quartz Composer for mobile UI/UX development
+Results of a full day working with Origami, this composition shows a circular scrolling mechanism with rubber tension, magnet forces and snapping at boundaries.

-This composition shows how to use a circular scrolling mechanism with rubber tension, magnet forces and snapping at boundaries.
+Feedback on how I could have used Origami more extensively welcome.

-Example Videos
+Example Video
 https://vimeo.com/95983441

 Look in the composition for notes on bugs I found with the interaction2/layer patch and masks